Cramping pain after ovulation...am I pregnant? or why do I have cramps after ovulation...is something wrong?.

 You can also take a warm bath and try other natural remedies.

 If you have fertility problems like a short luteal phase or low progesterone.
-You can also use a natural herb like Vitex for fertility problems.
+You can also use a natural herb like Vitex for treating fertility problems.

 So now that we have talked about cramps during and after ovulation and what causes these cramps.